Future Value Interest Factor (FVIF)

 Future Value = PV * FVIF

 Where, PV = Present Value

 n = Number of Compounding Periods

 About the Calculator / Features

-The calculator provides future value of amount by multiplying the future value interest factor with the present value.
-Future Value Interest Factor Calculator is a user-friendly calculator that provides instant results of calculation by simply entering following figures:
+The calculator provides the future value of the amount by multiplying the future value interest factor with the present value.
+Future Value Interest Factor Calculator is a user-friendly calculator that provides instant results of calculation by simply entering the following figures: